About

 • developing UX and/or content strategy

 I’ve led digital projects for both tiny startups and huge organizations.
-I've helped Lenovo, Bloomberg News, the Bill & Melinda Gates Foundation, Teamworks, Duke University, and many others.
+I’ve helped the U.S. Digital Service, the Centers for Medicaid and Medicare, Lenovo, the Bill & Melinda Gates Foundation, Teamworks, Duke University, and many others.

-I currently work for the Digital Service at the Centers for Medicaid and Medicare.
-Working for the government is surprisingly interesting and meaningful.
-I also offer trauma-informed training and design services in collaboration with a trauma expert.
-Note: If you want to learn about entering the field of UX, watch this interview where I explain my journey.
-If you have further questions after watching the video, then please contact me.
+If you want to learn about entering the field of UX, watch this interview where I explain my journey.
+If you are interested in civic tech, watch this talk I gave at the UX Y’all Conference.
+If you have further questions after watching the videos, then please contact me.

 Learn about my work on 988, the U.S. national suicide hotline, on this episode of Radiolab.

-After winning an Aquent Design for Good grant in 2017, I explored what a trauma-informed website looks like.
+After receiving the Aquent Design for Good grant in 2017, I explored what a trauma-informed website looks like.
 This continues to be a passion project for me for so many reasons!
 Some resources to help you be more trauma-informed are here.
-I’m currently pursuing a Doctor of Design at NC State University researching the intersection of trauma and tech so we can develop trauma-informed technology.

 ACADEMIC PUBLICATIONS